 Connect Get Active is the mandatory class text.
 This program is mandatory.
+Deadline to purchase the ebook is March 26th.
 There will be no exceptions to this rule.
 You will need to be aware that you need to check your Tech Email daily to be on top of your course assignments.
 We want to be good stewards of our environment, so all communication and handouts will be through email.